FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - INTEGER
      - Grid element id of the cell.

-Point geometry to identify
+   * - **geom**

-**geom** POINT the cells in each floodplain
+     - POINT

-   cross section.
+     - Point geometry to identify the cells in each floodplain cross section.

 gpkg_contents
 ^^^^^^^^^^^^^